tkuwill/Nix-On-MacOS/README.md

 - [MacUpdater][]: An application that can scan your Mac and display which of the apps that you have installed are not up-to-date.

+[the skills of using vim and zsh]: https://github.com/tkuwill/Nix-On-MacOS/blob/master/skills.md
 [MacUpdater]: https://www.corecode.io/index.html
 [Yoink]: https://apps.apple.com/tw/app/yoink-improved-drag-and-drop/id457622435?mt=12
 [NTFS for Mac]: https://www.paragon-software.com/zh/home/ntfs-%20mac%20/